juniglee/tal-tech-challenge/README.md

 Input format: DD/MM

+Example: FIND 24/04

-Find all available timeslots for the given day.
+Find all available timeslots for the given day, taking into factor existing appointments and blockouts.

 ## 4. KEEP

 Input format: hh:mm

+Example: KEEP 15:00

-Allows the user to block out the timeslot specified in the input from allowing an appointment to be added to that timeslot.
+Allows the user to block out the timeslot specified in the input from allowing an appointment to be added to that timeslot at any date.
+Blocks out 30 minutes from the specified time.

-## Areas for improvement
+## Areas for Improvement

+1. For time input, allow smart conversion of time based on AM or PM.
+For example, since the app's restriction is that appointments cannot be added outside of 9AM to 5PM, therefore putting in 01:00 should be automatically read as 01:00PM, rather than AM.
+2. Allow the usage of mixed or lower case commands (e.g. add instead of ADD).
+Probably just a simple .ToLowerCase() check addition.
-1. Allow the addition of an assigned user.
+3. Allow the addition of an assigned user.
 For example, if this was a medical appointment system, we should be able to add a doctor.
-2. Allows the functionality of adding multiple appointments to a single timeslot.
+4. Allows the functionality of adding multiple appointments to a single timeslot.
 This can only work if there was a user added as per above.
-3. Email functionality.
+5. Email functionality.
 To send a confirmation email to the user that their appointment was successfully booked in the timeslot.
 Will also require an email field input.
+6. Integration tests.
+It will be good to ensure that the correct data operations are taking place.